venablc/blockchain/README.md

 ## Contributions
-If you are interested in contributing or takng part this project then contact venablc@gmail.com
+If you are interested in contributing or taking part this project then contact venablc@gmail.com